lbrn/lbrn-jekyll/resources/nih-acknowledgement.markdown

  In journal articles, news releases, or other materials about your program’s activities or achievements, please use funding acknowledgement language such as:

-> *Research reported in this {publication, release} was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number P20GM103424.*
+> *Research reported in this {publication, release} was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number 5 P20 GM103424-15 and 3 P20 GM103424-15S1.*

 ---